Improve balance and stability on the mat and in everyday life with this fundamental pose.

 Step #4: Grow Your Tree

 When you feel ready, extend your hands overhead like tree branches.
 Breathe here for three to 10 breaths.
 Reverse the movement to return to mountain pose, then repeat on the opposite side.
-Click here for a refresher on mountain pose.

 Step #5: Make It Your Own